This article talks about core docker concepts like images, containers which are required for understanding docker better.

 This run commands has lots of other flags which can be used to pass configuration values while creating a container from image.
 Example port mapping, volumes etc.

 💁♂️ Running same commands on hello-world image won’t be valid and the images uses debian:bullseye-slim version as base image which don’t is small in size and wont contain these binaries.
-Link: docker-library/hello-world
+Link: docker-library/hello-worlddocker run hello-world ls Some ERROR

 Hope you got some understanding around images and containers after reading this article.